ErpNetDocs/dev/building-apps/auth/samples/console-app-access-token-auth-code.md

 The `authCode` keeps the authorization code you'll receive after the internal user logs in successfully.
 So, initially will be an empty string.

 The `authState` is a random string, used for security purpose.
-You'll pass it to the authorize endpoint and the Identity Server will return it back to your `CallbackUri` uri (as you can guess, you need to compare them- if they differ, it's most likely a malicious attempt).
+You'll pass it to the authorize endpoint and @@name Identity will return it back to your `CallbackUri` uri (as you can guess, you need to compare them- if they differ, it's most likely a malicious attempt).

 The last variable `clientData` will help us, holding the client (i.e. internal user) auth data such as access token, scopes, access token expiration, etc. Here's what the `ClientAuthData` type looks like: